 Tshepo Motsepe is known as the wife of President Cyril Ramaphosa.
 However, the SA first lady is definitely not just a trophy wife.
 Tshepo, who is the sister of local billionaire Patrice Motsepe, is a doctor and businesswoman.

-The mom of four, who turns 68 this month, proves that behind every successful man is a strong, accomplished woman.
+The mom of four, who turns 69 on 17 June, proves that behind every successful man is a strong, accomplished woman.

 Briefly News took a detailed look into the life of the SA first lady.

 From village to villas, Dr Tshepo's rise from humble beginnings

 President Ramaphosa's missus was born on 17 June, 1953, in Soweto.
 According to the South African government, she grew up in the rural villages of Mathibestad near Hammanskraal.

 PAY ATTENTION: Click “See First” under the “Following” tab to see Briefly News on your News Feed!

 The physician is the eldest of seven children, including billionaire mining magnate Patrice Motsepe and Bridgette Radebe - the wife of former minister of energy, Jeff Radebe.